intel/ai-reference-models/benchmarks/image_recognition/tensorflow/squeezenet/README.md

 ```

 Note that the `--verbose` or `--output-dir` flag can be added to any of the above commands
-to get additional debug output or change the default output location..
+to get additional debug output or change the default output location.

-5. The log file is saved to the value of `--output-dir`.
+6. The log file is saved to the value of `--output-dir`.

 The tail of the log output when the benchmarking completes should look
 something like this, when running for throughput with `--batch-size 64`: